NCBI-Hackathons/seqacademy/rnaseq.md

 ## 2A.
 Gene counts

 We run an R script `loadYeastGeneCounts.R` to quantify genetic expression over the yeast genome.
+We use DESeq (Differential Expression Sequencing) is used to estimate variance-mean dependence in count data from high-throughput sequencing assays and test for differential expression based on a model using the negative binomial distribution.

 Before we proceed, we need to install xml.
 Run: